What's on? - Buddhist Events

 The introductory series The Essence of Buddhism includes a talk, guided meditations, opportunity for questions followed by tea/coffee and home-baked cakes.
-The teacher is Michael Joseph, a long time student of the Society's founder, Venerable Geshe Acharya Thubten Loden.
+The teacher is Jean D'Cruz, a long time student of the Society's founder, Venerable Geshe Acharya Thubten Loden.

 Sundays 1.30 to 3.00 pm - The Essence of Buddhist Meditation

 During these classes a variety of meditation techniques are introduced, including breathing meditation, visualisation and analytical meditation.
 The fundamental Buddhist principles of cause and effect, impermanence, love, compassion and the nature of human experience are explained drawing from texts by the Tibetan Buddhist Society’s Founder, Venerable Geshe Acharya Thubten Loden, Essence of the Path to Enlightenment and Meditations on the Path to Enlightenment.
 All welcome.

 Victorian Multicultural Commission support We are pleased to thank the Victorian Multicultural Commission for an organisational support grant that it has provided to assist with our introductory meditation and philosophy lecture series.

 Path to Enlightenment classes with Martin Horan at 4pm on Sundays from 9 March.